toni-erh/react-table-timeline/README.md

-# High-Performance React Table Component
+# React Table+Timeline Component

-This is a feature-rich, performant, and highly customizable table component for React, built with TypeScript and Vite.
-It's designed to handle large datasets with ease, supporting virtualization, tree structures, and lazy loading out of the box.
+This should become a performant, highly customizable, and react-friendly table component with optional timeline support, built with TypeScript.
+It's designed to handle large datasets with ease, supporting virtualization and lazy loading, while not being tied to any specific data management solution.

 ## Features